WRITE A REVIEW

 2 out of 2 people found this review helpful.

 not sure what to think. don't like the texture and the feel on the skin, BUT my skin is nicer ain the morning because of it

-Age: 25-29 Skin: Sensitive, Fair, Warm Hair: Black, Wavy, Medium Eyes: Green
+Hair: Black, Wavy, Medium

+There have already been a lot of reviews talking about the various benefits of the ingredients.
+Now that I have been using this product, I'll just give me overall impression.
 The color and feel at first turned me off but once I put it on, it absorbed quickly and left my skin smooth.
 Over time, my cheek dryness and mild rosacea has improved markedly.
 The silicone in the product doesn't bother me at all.
 If anything, the serum itself has calmed my t-zone oil production.
 I don't use this as an anti-aging serum, I use it more as I would a vitamin supplement.
 My favorite thing about this product is that it makes using a foundation primer redundant so I no longer have to spend the money on my LM primer - quite good work for one small tube!